 My shadow also witnessed me choke as I struggled to recall a word in Spanish: part-time.
 As in, Do you work full or part-time?

-Ask an interpreter what words throw her for a loop, and she’ll tell you that it’s “The easiest ones, the ones I know!”
+Ask an interpreter what words throw her for a loop, and they’ll tell you that it’s “The easiest ones, the ones I know!”
 Want some really lively discussion?
 Ask a group if interpreters this same question, and brace yourself for a barrage of stories, like about that time an interpreter choked on the word for soup (full disclosure: that was me, and for a second all I could come up with was the Spanish word for soap).
 The worst, interpreters will tell you, is when, in those agonizing few seconds it takes to recall that simple word, the patient you’re interpreting for jumps in and beats you to it with the correct word.
 “Sopa”.
 Aaarrgghh!

 If you’re wondering what I witnessed when I was the shadow, I would describe it as super awesome.
 I watched the interpreter skate back and forth between English and Spanish in the quick bop-bop-bop pace of the dialogue, intervene with her own voice in order to clarify what was said when she needed more information, and then effortlessly transition back to interpreting.
 Great health care interpreting does not mean that the interpreter knows every word.
 It means that the interpreter knows when she doesn’t know a word, and then she negotiates that situation without disrupting the flow of conversation.